yoctoyotta1024/CLEO/docs/source/pySD/cleoout_src/cleoout_src.rst

 PySD is CLEO's Python Module with submodules related to generating input files and processing the Zarr output from CLEO.

-Output is a submodule of pySD used for generating an input binary file for CLEO which contains the initial attributes of the superdroplets in a 0-D, 1-D, 2-D or 3-D cartesian domain.
+CLEOOut is a submodule of pySD used for helpful functions related to post-processing and plotting output data from CLEO SDM.

 .. note::
    Please consider that this project is under active development.